 Do I have to pay to seek services at CAPS?

-CAPS services are included in the Student Health & Wellness Fee assessed each semester.
+CAPS services are included in the University's Campus Health Fee assessed each semester.
 If you are a degree-seeking undergraduate student, this is routinely billed with your tuition every semester.
 You will not need to pay any additional fees for the services we provide.
 If you are a graduate or professional student with part-time status, you may need to pay the $320 fee, as this would not be automatically billed to you.

 How many sessions do I get with my CAPS therapist?

 We provide brief individual therapy to our students.
 This means that, typically, you are eligible to receive up to 12 sessions of individual therapy with your clinician.
 You may not need to attend all 12 sessions to achieve your goals, and you and your clinician can discuss additional services should the need arise when your CAPS sessions have come to an end.

 I've been seen at CAPS before.
 Am I allowed to come back?